 Kaye is currently the Owner and Operator of Wagging School.

-Laurie is currently the Training Manager at RSPCA NSW.
+Laurie is currently the Animal Welfare Officer at Charles Sturt University.

 Mike is currently the Managing Director of Animal Pest Management Services.